module-federation/module-federation-examples/server-side-rendering/README.md

 # Running Demo

-Run `yarn start`.
+Run `yarn build && yarn serve`.
 This will build and serve both `website1` and `website2` on ports 3001 and 3002 respectively.

 - [localhost:3001](http://localhost:3001/) (HOST)
 - [localhost:3002](http://localhost:3002/) (STANDALONE REMOTE)